Egon Beiler

-Egon Beiler was born March 27, 1953 in Linz, Austria.
-He was a past member of three Olympic wrestling teams and has numerous National titles to his name.
+Egon Beiler (born March 27, 1953, in Linz, Austria) was a past member of three Olympic wrestling teams and has numerous National titles to his name.

 A graduate of the University of Western Ontario Dr. Beiler has been practicing dentistry in the Kitchener-Waterloo area since 1981.
 He continues to play squash and curling.
 He has a cottage in the Beaver Valley area.
 Married to wife Carol Beiler, and together they have 5 children.